Keita18/CarSharing/README.md

 3. Create a customer
 0. Exit

-**The Manager** have posibility to create, update, delete or to show companys, cars, customers and also to check the number of disponibles cars (car not rented)
+**The Manager** have posibility to create, update, delete or to show companies, cars, customers and also to check the number of disponibles cars (car not rented)

 **Customer** can rent any car from any company if there are free cars and return or change it

-**Creater Customer** and new client to the database
+**Creater Customer** add new client to the database

 ## Run
 ``/greadlew run``